FREQUENTLY ASKED QUESTIONS

 White cords represent Cum Laude.
 Blue cords represent Magna Cum Laude, and gold cords represent Summa Cum Laude.

-Undergraduate honors are confirmed in early April; however, sometimes there is pending coursework that changes your GPA after your card is printed.
+Undergraduate honors for the spring ceremony are determined in April; however, sometimes there is pending coursework that changes your GPA after your card is printed.

 Do not make any changes to your card.
 Instead, bring the card to commencement and speak with our Graduation Certification Team members in your robing area.
-They will verify your honors and change your card if appropriate.
+They will verify your honors, provide a new honor cord, and change your card if appropriate.

 Handwritten honors will not be read, so remember, do not change the card yourself.

-We do not provide honor cords for honor societies.
+We do not provide honor cords or other accessories for honor societies.
 Graduates who believe they should receive an honor cord from a specific honor society should contact the organization directly.

-Contact your honor society by early April to ensure timely delivery of any cords or sashes you are entitled to wear.
+Contact your honor society by late March to ensure timely delivery of any cords, stoles, or sashes you are entitled to wear.